learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 Which two variables seem to benefit most from adding polynomial terms?

-Add Polynomials for the two features that seem to benefit the most, as in have the best R squared compared to the baseline model.
+Add Polynomials for the two features that seem to benefit the most, as in have the best $R^2$ compared to the baseline model.
 For each of the two features, raise to the Polynomial that generates the best result.
 Make sure to start from the data set `df_inter` so the final data set has both interactions and polynomials in the model.

 ```python